MonMog/MonMog/README.md

 ## Projects
 - Current Project(s):
-  -  Adding private messages to my website
+  -  Allowing previous messages to be seen on my website

 - Previous Projects:
   -   Made a Generative Adversarial Network in Python using Tensorflow, Numpy and matplotlib to produce fake photos of cats from a dataset.